robdmc/consecution/README.md

 connectivity you want to use in solving your problem, and then plug in the processing units later.
 Breaking the problem up in this way allows you to swap out processing units to acheive different objectives with the same pipeline.

+TODO:  IN THIS EXAMPLE, MOVE THE PIPELINE BUILDER TO THE TOP
 ```python
 # node for left-justified logging
 class LeftLogNode(Node):